 The next plot shows the Residential Property’s Average Sales Price distribution in Dublin:

 We can see that most of the prices of the property range from €200, 000 to €400,000.
 There are few outliers such as properties around €600,000 to € 1.1million.
 However, the peak of the average sales price is € 300,000.
 This is possible because both the house and apartment prices are included as dwellings.
 According to a news article in Irish times the average home price of 3-bed semis in Dublin is €290,000 in the March of 2017.

 The plot describes the type of household buyer.
-It has been broken into first-time buyer owner-occupiers, former owner-occupiers and other household buyers (non-occupiers, for example buy-to-let).
+It has been broken into first-time buyer owner-occupiers, former owner-occupiers, and other household buyers (non-occupiers, for example buy-to-let).
 The dwelling (house or apartment) status includes both existing and new.
 A new dwelling is one that has not previously been inhabited.
-We can see that first-time buyers (Owner- Occupiers) tend to prefer the existing dwellings than new.
-Is this because of the existing dwellings are cheaper or because they prefer to save money on furnishing of the property?
+We can see that first-time buyers (Owner- Occupiers) tend to prefer the existing dwellings to new ones.
+Is this because the existing dwellings are cheaper or because they prefer to save money on the furnishing the property?

 The Residential property prices in Dublin

 We can see that in Dublin, residential property average sale prices were up 8.2 percent year-on-year between January 2017 and January 2016 while the prices in February and March of 2017 were almost like 2016.
 It seems to me that generally, the average sales price of the house is higher during the summer months under the assumption that demand is higher during that period, but maybe supply is also higher during that time (and they rise in roughly equal proportion).
 However, there does not seem any pattern in how much should be the bidding price of the house.